Election-Tech-Initiative/electionguard-core2/README.md

 ElectionGuard supports a variety of use cases.
 The Primary use case is to generate verifiable end-to-end (E2E) encrypted elections.
 The ElectionGuard process can also be used for other use cases such as privacy enhanced risk-limiting audits (RLAs).
 This implementation only includes encryption functions and cannot be used to generate election keys and it cannot decrypt tally results.

-This c++ implementation also includes a C API that can be consumed from anywhere that can call C code directly.
+This C++ implementation also includes a C API that can be consumed from anywhere that can call C code directly.
 A .Net Standard package is also provided.

 ## 💻 Requirements